BartlettJE/statsresdesign/docs/10-BayesEst.md

 <img src="10-BayesEst_files/figure-html/Brandt pp check-1.png" width="100%" style="display: block; margin: auto;" />

-#### Ordinal model of Brandt et al.
+#### Bonus: Ordinal model of Brandt et al.

+Instead of assuming a Gaussian distribution, we can fit a cumulative probit model, assuming there is some normally distributed latent variable behind the ordinal item.
+For this demonstration, we will just use default priors and see @burkner_ordinal_2019 for a full discussion of Bayesian ordinal regression models.
+Almost all the other arguments are identical to our previous models, apart from one feature.

 In the regular models, we avoided many fitting problems.
 In this model though, we get some warnings if you leave the default settings.
 One is "Warning: There were X divergent transitions after warmup.
 Increasing adapt_delta above 0.8 may help".
 This means when we are sampling from the posterior, there can be divergent transitions that cause bias.
-Increase delta to 0.9 or 0.99 (it must be smaller than 1) slows down the fitting process, but often helps avoid these issues.
+Increasing delta to 0.9 or 0.99 (it must be smaller than 1) slows down the fitting process, but often helps avoid these issues.
+At least on my computer, increasing delta to 0.99 fixed the warnings.

 ```r